danielarias123/react-multi-toggle/README.md

 # react-multi-toggle

-React-Multi-Toggle is a stylish toggle component that extends the functionality of a checkbox or a radio button
+React-Multi-Toggle is a stylish & lightweight toggle component that extends the functionality of a checkbox or a radio button

 ![alt text](https://github.com/danielarias123/react-multi-toggle/blob/master/example/images/react-multi-toggle-example.gif "Toggle Gif")